-After more than six years of service in the Air Force Reserve, which included a stint providing public affairs coordination between the 94th AW and the Federal Emergency Management Agency following Hurricane Katrina, Atchison served out his contract and moved to California permanently to focus on his civilian career.
+After more than six years of service in the Air Force Reserve, which included providing public affairs coordination between the 94th AW and the Federal Emergency Management Agency following Hurricane Katrina, Atchison served out his contract and moved to California permanently to focus on his civilian career.

 Some of the projects Atchison has worked on include developing the back story for the video game "Singularity", "True Believer" an in-production back-door pilot for NBC/Universal's Sy Fy Channel, on which he serves as writer and co-producer on the production.

 Atchison's current comic projects include "Singularity" for Activision Games, "The Warriors" for Paramount Pictures/ Dabel Brothers Pro and "The Ride" for 12 Gauge/ Image Comics.
 His company is in talks with a production company to option "The O.C.T" for a film or television project.

 Though he no longer wears an Air Force uniform, the qualities that characterized him to his military friends continue to impress his friends in the entertainment industry.

 "His characterizations are sincere and complex as is his conversation.
 I'm constantly impressed by his innate and honed ability to listen and share as thoroughly as he does.
 I'm grateful to know and love David as my friend and partner in crime," said Dawson.